 Server implementations MUST allow a unique secret key to be associated with each client.
 It is a site-dependent decision as to whether the use of separate keys is appropriate.

-The flag field may be set as follows:
+The flag field MUST be configured with the following bit as follows:

 TAC_PLUS_UNENCRYPTED_FLAG = 0x0